rhew/private-torrent-downloader/README.md

-# Private Torrent Downloader
+# Private Torrent Downloader and Server

-Three pieces for now:
+Two pieces:

 1. A script to select a Japanese VPN from VPN Gate
-2. A Compose file to create the VPN with GlueTun and run Transmission
+2. A Compose file to create the VPN with GlueTun, run Transmission ,and run the miniDLNA server.
-3. A Docker line to serve media with miniDLNA

 ## Init